An efficient tensor regression for high-dimensional data: An empirical example

-Finally, we refit TT regression by using all observations with TT ranks $R=(2, 1, 3, 3)$ being selected in the above, and Algorithm \ref{alg:TT1} is then employed to calculate TT decomposition, $\cm{\widehat{A}}= [[\bm{G}_1, \cm{G}_2, \bm{\Sigma}, \cm{G}_3, \cm{G}_4, \bm{G}_5]]$.
+Finally, we refit TT regression by using all observations with TT ranks $R=(2, 1, 4, 1)$ selected in the above, and Algorithm S.1 in the supplementary file is then employed to calculate TT decomposition, $\cm{\widehat{A}}= [[\bm{G}_1, \cm{G}_2, \bm{\Sigma}, \cm{G}_3, \cm{G}_4, \bm{G}_5]]$.
 As a result, there are only one response factor $[\cm{G}_2]_{2}^\top\vectorize(\bm{G}_1^{\top}\bm{Y}_i)\in\mathbb{R}$ and one predictor factor $[\cm{G}_{3}]_1 ([\cm{G}_{4}]_1\otimes\bm{I}_{64}) (\bm{G}_{5}^\top\otimes\bm{I}_{640}) \vectorize(\cm{X}_i)\in\mathbb{R}$ in total; see Section 2.2 and \eqref{interpretation} for details.
-For predictors, the orthonormal matrix $\bm{G}_5$ is first used to extract three factors from five center frequencies: the high-frequency band (or high-gamma band), low-frequency band (or beta band) and a band with mixed frequencies.
-We then use $\cm{G}_4$ to summary all 30 factors across timestamps into three ones, one of which is obviously for high-gamma band, and finally the predictor factor can be obtained by applying $\cm{G}_3$; see loading matrices in the supplementary file.
-To further understand how the predictor factor summarizes center frequencies and timestamps, we average the absolute loading tensor along channels, and the corresponding heatmap is presented at Figure \ref{brainfig3}(b).
+For predictors, the orthonormal matrix $\bm{G}_5$ is first used to extract one factor from five center frequencies, which is the high-frequency band (or high-gamma band).
+We then use $\cm{G}_4$ to summarize all 10 factors across timestamps into four ones, one of which is obviously for the high-gamma band, and finally the predictor factor can be obtained by applying $\cm{G}_3$; see loading matrices in Section F.1 of the supplementary file.
+To further understand how the predictor factor summarizes center frequencies and timestamps, we average the absolute loading tensor along channels, and the corresponding heatmap is presented in Figure \ref{brainfig3}(b).
 It can be seen that the loadings concentrate on the highest center frequency, while there is no clear trend for timestamps.
-This is consistent with the well known fact for ECoG that the motor behavior is highly related to the high-gamma band \citep{Schalk2007,Scherer2009}.
-We then focus on the high-gamma band factor from $\bm{G}_5$ and $\cm{G}_4$, and the absolute loadings of its 64 channels from $\cm{G}_3$ are depicted at Figure \ref{brainfig3}(c) in the term of heatmaps, where the black bounding box corresponds to primary motor cortex.
-Due to the importance of primary motor cortex in decoding ECoG \citep{Shimoda2012}, the heavy loadings on electrode channels in the black bounding box further confirm the usefulness of the proposed TT regression.
-For the arrangement of three modes in predictors, we placed the channel at the highest level since it is the most important to detect influential electrode channels.
-In the meanwhile, from the above analysis, the high-frequency band plays a key role, and hence we placed center frequencies at the lowest level such that they can be first summarized.
+This is consistent with the well-known fact for ECoG that the motor behavior is highly related to the high-gamma band \citep{Schalk2007,Scherer2009}.
+We then focus on the high-gamma band factor from $\bm{G}_5$ and $\cm{G}_4$, and the absolute loadings of its 64 channels from $\cm{G}_3$ are depicted in Figure \ref{brainfig3}(c) with heatmaps, where the black bounding box corresponds to the primary motor cortex.
+Due to the importance of the primary motor cortex in decoding ECoG \citep{Shimoda2012}, the heavy loadings on electrode channels in the black bounding box further confirm the usefulness of the proposed TT regression.
+For the arrangement of three modes in predictors, we place the channel at the highest level since it is the most important to detect influential electrode channels.
+In the meanwhile, from the above analysis, the high-frequency band plays a key role, and hence we place center frequencies at the lowest level such that they can be first summarized.

 For the response factor, Figure \ref{brainfig3}(d) displays its heatmap of the absolute loading matrix, and six markers have roughly equal contributions to motor behavior.
 The forward-backward movement dominates the interpretation of hand positions, while the left-right or up-down movements have a different receptive field.
 It is noteworthy to point out that the fitted tensor regression via Tucker decomposition has four response and four predictor factors since the Tucker ranks are $R=(2,2,1,2,2)$, while that via CP decomposition has predictor factors only.